MOJTABAFA/ECG2AF_App/README.md

 > **Error Handling Strategy**: Clear error messages help users quickly identify issues and take corrective actions, ensuring smooth operation.

 ---
 ## 📜 License
-This project is distributed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the application freely.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

-> **Open Source Commitment**: Contribute, adapt, or extend this project under the flexibility of the MIT license.

----

-🔗 **Want to contribute or learn more?
-Visit [GitHub page](https://github.com/broadinstitute/ml4h).**

-🌟 Thank you for exploring the ECG2AF Web Application.
-Your feedback and contributions are welcome!

----
+## 📧 Contact

 💡 For any questions or suggestions, please feel free to contact me either at mfazli@meei.harvard.edu or mfazli@stanford.edu

 💡 © Mojtaba Fazli Nov, 2024.